-Opportunities For Higher Salaries in Radiology & Medical Imaging
+FAQ for Radiology & Medical Imaging Workers

 Radiologic technicians have many avenues to expand their earnings.
 In addition to gaining experience, there is always the option to obtain additional earnings by enrolling in a radiology certificate program, or earning a radiology bachelor's degree.
 For those who are on the path to become a doctor, you can also read about steps to take towards becoming a Radiologist M.D.
 For those who don't want to attend school for such a long tenure, becoming a Radiologist Assistant (R.A.)can be a prudent option due to its higher than median salaries and possible rewarding nature of a career in medical imaging sciences.

-What If I'm just getting started in Medical Imaging?
+What If I'm just getting started in medical imaging?

 For those just getting started, there are a number of options.
 For those looking to maximize their starting salary, becoming certified after completing your program could improve your initial salary offer and the process takes relatively little time upon graduating from a radiologic or ultrasound program.

-I'm not sure medical imaging is right for me?
-Can I get my "feet wet" with any healthcare programs or jobs to be sure this is for me?
+I'm not sure medical imaging is right for me.
+Can I get my "feet wet" with any health care programs or jobs to be sure this is for me?

-If you want to ease into the healthcare arena slowly, but not completely sure about a career in medical imaging, we recommend looking at Medical Assistant Schools, EKG Technician Schools, or Phlebotomy Schools.
+If you want to ease into the health care arena slowly, but not completely sure about a career in medical imaging, we recommend looking at Medical Assistant Schools, EKG Technician Schools, or Phlebotomy Schools.
 Your future in healthcare starts with taking the first step and finding a school near you.
-For those who are unable to attend regular campus courses, there are many online healthcare programs to choose from as well that let you work towards your future goals from home and work around your current work schedule.
+For those who are unable to attend regular campus courses, there are many online health care programs to choose from as well that let you work towards your future goals from home and work around your current work schedule.
 Sometime making the sacrifice is the key determinant in successfully making a career transition.

-Radiology Tech Salary & Medical Imaging Specializations
+Radiology and Medical Imaging Specializations

 The specialization you choose can have an effect on your compensation as well.
-The following data was taken from the BLS and offers a comparison between various radiological technician careers and healthcare careers of similar education and training.
+The following data was taken from the BLS and offers a comparison between various radiological technician careers and health care careers of similar education and training.
 You can learn more about specific areas of specialization in radiology, visit our radiology specializations page.

 Growth for Radiology Technicians

-The Bureau of Labor Statistics reports that nationally, radiologic technicians expected to experience a faster than average employment growth than for all occupations during the next decade.
 Employment outlooks for states and cities may vary.
 Nationally, growth in the field is projected to be the result of an increasingly elderly society, who incur breaks and fractures at a higher rate than younger populations, and recent federal legislation which increases the number of patients who have access to healthcare.
 The role of diagnostic imaging in preventative medicine may also contribute to the growth of this profession over the next decade.